Chapter 6 Data Visualization with ggplot2

 geom_point(shape = 22, size = 3, fill = "white", color = "darkred")

-Using another colour palette and changing the size of the lines:
+Using a different colour palette and thicker lines:

 geom_line(size = 2) +